 On a buy position:

-(Units x opening trade price x holding rate buy) / 365 x CMC Markets currency conversion rate.
+Daily holding cost = (Units x current trade price x overnight holding rate buy) x CMC Markets currency conversion rate.

 On a sell position:

-(Units x -1 x opening trade price x holding rate sell) / 365 x CMC Markets currency conversion rate.
+Daily holding cost = (Units x -1 x current trade price x overnight holding rate sell) x CMC Markets currency conversion rate.

 The resulting sum of all holding costs will be credited to or debited from your account as applicable, and will be visible within your account history on the platform.